🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Here’s the short version:

-1. Federal regulations —Any products derived from hemp that contain less than 0.3% delta 9 THC is entirely legal.
-Anything else is a Schedule I drug (the highest category of prohibited substances with the harshest sentences).
+1. Federal regulations —Any product derived from hemp plants that contain less than 0.3% delta 9 THC is entirely legal.
+Anything else is a Schedule I controlled substance (the highest category of prohibited substances with the harshest sentences).

 2. State regulations — Every state maintains its own laws.
 A state can either be fully legal, medical-only, or entirely prohibited (including CBD).